Advent and Christmas at Saint James

 In the Footsteps of Mary: An Advent Pilgrimage

-The theme of the walk is the Magnificat, the joyous and challenging song Mary proclaimed when the Angel Gabriel announced to her that she was to be the mother of Jesus.
+The theme of the walk is the Magnificat, the joyous song Mary proclaimed when the Angel Gabriel announced to her that she was to be the mother of Jesus.

-As we make our way through the sanctuary, chapel and churchyard, participants will be invited to reflect on their own blessings, hopes and pains and to connect with Mary’s powerful vision of the world shaped by faith, hope and love as we wait for the Messiah to be born again in us.
+As we make our way through the sanctuary, chapel and churchyard, participants will be invited to think about Mary's powerful vision of the world shaped by faith, hope and love.
 We will also reflect on the lives of some of the inspiring people for whom Saint James was their spiritual home.

 Women's Gathering in Advent